theoliverlear/Style-Guide/Style Guide/Introduction.md

-block comments vs brief, low visual cost comments when to use keywords like "method" or "section" in comment heading when should headings occur
+block comments vs brief, low visual cost comments when to use keywords like "method" or "section" in comment heading when should headings occur when to wrap a method with a poor name in a renamed method to make content more readable

+this of git branches like trying to work on a java code and you want to use one part but the errors from another section stop you from using what you should be able to use. git branches allow you to work on one section of code while another section is being worked on.
+You can then merge the two branches together when they wont have issues

+chapter: tools plugins, themes, colors, and features that can help readability

+any example will be at least x.1 because x.0 is the introduction always use java documentation or documentation in general for inspiration the power of alignment

-a throwing tree might be indicative of a method doing too much make meaningful distinctions if your calling .matches() on a mat Matcher object, the name may be readily apparent by the context
+newline if else or else on end of if a throwing tree might be indicative of a method doing too much make meaningful distinctions if your calling .matches() on a mat Matcher object, the name may be readily apparent by the context